Sili-Uses: Cooking With Silicone – Silipint

 Plus, unlike glass or ceramic, when you pull a Silipint out of the microwave you won’t burn your hands.
 Leave behind the unsustainable coffee sleeves!
 The insulating nature of silicone keeps the heat inside.
 Learn more here.

 - •Oatmeal – Add about 1 cup of water to your Silipint and ½ cup of oats.
 Cover & microwave for about 2-3 minutes.
 Sprinkle with brown sugar, sliced almonds, or fresh fruit and you’ve got a healthy, easy, ready-to-eat breakfast.

 - •Soup – Make soup ahead of time and fill up your Silipints, top them off with our Silicone Travel Lids and stack them in the fridge (or freezer for longer-term storage).
 If you’re heading to work or class, grab one for a quick lunch you can reheat in the microwave.

 - •Eggs – Simply add eggs to your Silipint, give them a scramble, add some peppers and cheese.
 Cover and heat on high in your microwave for about two minutes.
 Fluffing occasionally.

 Silipints can be safely put in the oven up to 450°F and the best part about baking with Silipints is that once you’re done cooking in them, you can toss them in the dishwasher to enjoy the easiest cleanup ever!
 Plus, the inner polished surface of Silipint products eliminates your need for foils or oil sprays.
 And, no more sticky messes you have to soak and hand scrub.

-Our 9 oz Rocks Glasses make great single-serving sizes for dips and desserts.
+Our 8 oz Half Pint Glasses make great single-serving sizes for dips and desserts.